string-name-k1d/Robotics-Notes/Embedeed/IO/PWM.md

 For our boards, they are usually at 84MHz (84 000 000 instructions in a second!).\
 But for our purpose, we only need 50Hz.

-So we will be using **timers** inside the board to generate a different frequency.
+So we will be using **timers** inside the board to generate a different frequency from the MCU clock.
 *Note* a total of 8 timers (TIM0 - TIM8) are available, each can output different frequencies.

 #### TIM: PSC & ARR